What Does it Take to Be a Health Educator?

 These are the skills Health Educators say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 In 2016, there was an estimated number of 61,000 jobs in the United States for Health Educator.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 8,900 new jobs for Health Educator by 2026.
-There will be an estimated 8,700 positions for Health Educator per year.
+The BLS estimates 8,700 yearly job openings in this field.